Augustine Ejangue

-Augustine Silvia Ejangue Siliki (born 19 January 1989) is a Cameroonian footballer, who plays as a defender for Turkish Super League club Fatih Karagümrük and the Cameroon women's national team.
+Augustine Silvia Ejangue Siliki (born 19 January 1989) is a Cameroonian footballer, who plays as a defender for and the Cameroon women's national team.

 Club career

 She played for Energiya Voronezh and WFC Rossiyanka of the Russian Top League, Arna-Bjørnar of the Norwegian Toppserien and also Danish Elitedivisionen club Fortuna Hjørring.

 A Russian-speaking agent secured Ejangue and compatriot Ajara Nchout a lucrative transfer to Energiya Voronezh in 2011.
 But her time in Russia was interrupted by illness when she contracted malaria while back in Cameroon on national team duty.

 Ejangue had signed for Swedish club Tyresö FF when they suffered a financial implosion and withdrew from the 2014 Damallsvenskan season, expunging all their results and making all their players free agents.
 She moved on to finish the season with Amazon Grimstad of the Norwegian Toppserien.
 In February 2015 Ejangue agreed a two-year contract with another Scandinavian club, Fortuna Hjørring.
 In summer 2017 she moved to Spain and signed for Santa Teresa CD.

 In November 2020, Ejangue debuted for FC Ebolowa in the Cameroonian Women's Championship.
 In August 2021 she returned to Europe, signing a one-year contract with newly-promoted Italian Serie A club Pomigliano.